suha03/goodreads-books/README.md

 - Num_pages
 - Ratings_count - Total number of ratings the book received.
 - text_reviews_count - Total number of written text reviews the book received

 # Tools
-numpy & pandas for data manipulation (EDA) matplotlib & seaborn for plotting
+- numpy & pandas for data manipulation (EDA)
+- matplotlib & seaborn for plotting
-Scikit-learn for modeling
+- Scikit-learn for modeling

 # Algorithm
-sklearn :  Linear Regression & may be logistic Regression
+- sklearn :  Linear Regression & may be logistic Regression predictions :
-# MVP
-the goal of this project is to predict book rating by using regression to predict that
+- the performance of predicted train set is : 75%
+- R^2 for train set : 75%
+- Adjusted R-Squared for training set : 75%